Ramzi bin al-Shibh: Connections to 9/11 attacks

-In late 1999, bin al-Shibh traveled to Kandahar in Afghanistan, where he received training at al-Qaeda camps and met others involved in planning the September 11 attacks.
+In late 1999, bin al-Shibh traveled to Kandahar in Afghanistan, where he received training at al-Qaeda camps and met others involved in planning the September 11 attacks such as Khalid Sheikh Mohammed.

-Original plans for the 9/11 attacks called for bin al-Shibh to be one of the hijacker pilots, along with three other members of the Hamburg cell, including Mohamed Atta, Marwan al-Shehhi, and Ziad Jarrah.
+Original plans for the 9/11 attacks called for bin al-Shibh to be one of the hijacker pilots, along with three other members of the Hamburg cell, including Atta, Marwan al-Shehhi, and Ziad Jarrah.
 From Hamburg, bin al-Shibh applied to take flight training in the United States.
 At that time, he also applied to Aviation Language Services, which provides language training for student pilots.
 Bin al-Shibh applied four times for an entry visa to the United States and was refused each time.
-He made visa applications in Germany on May 17, 2000, and again in June, on September 16, and October 25, 2000.
+He made visa applications in Germany on May 17, 2000, again in June, and on September 16 and October 25, 2000.

 According to the 9/11 Commission, this refusal of a visa was motivated by general concern by U.S. officials at the time that people from Yemen, which was struggling economically, would illegally overstay their visit and seek work in the United States.
 His friend, Zakariyah Essabar, was also denied visas.
 After failing to gain a visa to enter the United States, bin al-Shibh took on a "coordinator" role in the plot, serving as a link between Atta in the United States and Khalid Sheikh Mohammed in Afghanistan.
 Bin al-Shibh was the first to be publicly identified by the United States as the "20th hijacker," someone who was thought to have been tasked to fill out the single missing slot among the four terrorist five-person teams.
 This spot was never filled.
 United Airlines Flight 93 had four hijackers, not five, which is believed in part to have led to the success of the passenger revolt  —  the crash of the plane near Shanksville, Pennsylvania was likely caused by the passengers.